joeniederer/Strava_Data_Project_SQL_PowerBI/README.md

-#  Strava Running Diagnostic Analysis
+#  Strava Running Descriptive Analysis

 ##  Project Background

 I have signed up for a marathon in April 2026 and I need a marathon training plan.

-To make the most effective plan, I want to run a diagnostic analysis on my Strava running data to determine my current running level.
+To make the most effective plan, I want to run a descriptive analysis on my Strava running data to determine my current running level.

 ##  Goal